autumn009/RemotePC8801/README.md

  * One RS-232C Port

 # How to configure
-1) Connect PC-8801 and your Windows Machine by RS-232C
+1) Connect PC-8801 and your Windows machine by RS-232C
-2) Set to PC-8801 as 9600bps RS-232C Connection
+2) Set the PC-8801's serial configuration as a 9600bps RS-232C connection
-3) open RemotePC8801 in Windows Machine
+3) open RemotePC8801 in Windows machine
 4) type "term "N81NNF",,8192[RETURN]" in PC-8801
 5) Select COM port in RemotePC8801